Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon

-Motivated by the aforementioned issues, in this work we would like to study the behaviour of the low angular momentum multi-transonic shocked accretion extremely close to the black hole event horizon.
-The present work differs from all other previous works on general relativistic accretion, including \cite{gammie-popham,popham-gammie} and \cite{bdw04} since for the first time in literature, not only a multi-transonic shocked flow has been studied at the close viscinity of the event horizon to understand the role of the black hole spin angular momentum on determining the salient features of such flow, but also a complete description of the linear perturbation analysis has also been provided which ensures the stablity of such accretion solutions.
-In addition, a formal analytical description for the general fluid flow in axisymmetric black hole space time has also been provided in our work.
+We would like to study the behaviour of the low angular momentum multi-transonic shocked accretion extremely close to the black hole event horizon.
+The present work differs from all previous works on general relativistic accretion, including \cite{gammie-popham,popham-gammie} and \cite{bdw04}.
+Not only a multi-transonic shocked flow has been studied at the close vicinity of the event horizon to understand the role of the black hole spin angular momentum on determining the salient features of such flow, a complete description of the linear perturbation analysis has also been provided in our present paper which ensures the stability of such accretion solutions.
+In addition, a formal analytical description for the general fluid flow in axisymmetric black hole space time has also been provided.

-As an obvious extension of \cite{bdw04}. we introduce the standing shock by solving the relativistic Rankine-Hugoniot conditions, and study the behaviour of the post shock flow to the close vicinity of the horizon.
+We introduce the stationary integral flow solutions with standing shocks by solving the relativistic Rankine-Hugoniot conditions, and study the behaviour of the post shock flow upto the very close proximity of the horizon.
 We then compare such results with the hypothetical flow solutions for which the flow would not pass through a shock (and hence would behave like a mono-transonic flow passing through the saddle type outermost sonic point formed at a large distance from the black hole event horizon) for the same set of initial boundary conditions describing the flow.
 This allows us to understand whether the shock formation phenomena can alter the dynamical and thermodynamic state of matter extremely close to the event horizon and whether such change may show up through the spectral properties of the black hole candidates.